-By 1892 over 14 million packets of Mazawattee tea were sold every year, through 5,000 outlets.
+Over 14 million packets of Mazawattee tea were sold every year through 5,000 outlets by 1892.
 By this time sales had overtaken those of Horniman, who had led the market since at least the 1860s.

 In 1900 Mazawattee again broke the record for the highest duty paid on tea (£85,862 in 1900), when they acquired over 5 million lbs of the good in a single transaction.

 A new £400,000 factory was established at New Cross in 1901.
 It was the largest and best equipped tea processing plant in the world.
 The new site also allowed the company to move into the manufacture of cocoa and chocolate confectionery.
 Over 1,000 workers were employed across a four acre site.

 In 1901 the company had a share capital of £800,000 (around £88 million in 2015).
 By 1902 this had risen to £1 million, with assets excluding goodwill valued at over £650,000.